fcayci/stm32f1-bare-metal/README.md

 * systick - SysTick Timer example
 * clock - An example to bump the clock speed to 72 Mhz
 * ext_int - An external interrupt example to toggle LEDs using button presses.
 Uses EXTI0 and EXTI1 modules.
-* timer - An timer example to toggle LEDs in 1 second intervals.
+* timer - A timer example to toggle LEDs in 1 second intervals.
 Uses Timer3 module.